ENCODE-DCC/ptools/README.md

 CONTENTS
 ---------------
 In `wdl` directory you will find workflows for all the supported formats.
-Alongside with the wdl file, an input json template is provided.
+Alongside with each wdl file, an input json template is provided.